 A copy of the Job Evaluation Questionnaire, Job Description and Person Specification and relevant structure chart must be forwarded to the Corporate HR Manager who will consider the request for a job evaluation to be carried out and convene a job evaluation panel.
 The panel will not evaluate a post if information or documentation is incomplete.

 Requests for re-evaluation/evaluation will be considered on the basis of the documentary evidence submitted.

 The job evaluation panel will assess the documentation taking into consideration the original job evaluation questionnaire if there is one and the points factor levels originally awarded.

-The Strategic Lead for Organisational Development and Transformation will consistency check panel scores to ensure the integrity of the overall set of scores.
+The Corporate HR Manager will consistency check panel scores to ensure the integrity of the overall set of scores.
 Once this check has been undertaken, Human Resources will notify the line manager and the post holder in writing within 30 days of the outcome.
-If this is not possible then the Strategic Lead for Organisational Development and Transformation will outline a new timeframe.
+If this is not possible then the Corporate HR Manager will outline a new timeframe.
 He/she will also inform Human Resources and Payroll if there is a change in grade.

 You have the right to appeal the outcome using the agreed Job Evaluation Appeal Procedure outlined at 8 in this document.

 Any salary or grade changes will normally be effective from the 1st of the month following the panel decision.
 If there is an increase in salary or grade between 1 April and 30 September, any further increment increase will be effective from the following April.
 If there is an increase in salary or grade between 1 October and 31 March, any further increment increase will be effective after 6 months and then each subsequent April as appropriate.

 Please note, the protection arrangements outlined in the Joint Agreement 2006 no longer apply.